SamiNassim/SamiNassim/README.md

 I'm currently working on :

-- Chroniq: my first mobile app!
+- [Chroniq](https://github.com/SamiNassim/chroniq-backend): my first mobile app!
 I'm using React Native (Expo) for the frontend and NestJS for the backend.
-More info coming soon...
-(Private repo for now)

 I recently worked on: